Coffee paradise beckons visitors to sample, savour and appreciate coffee at Australia’s most spirited event, the Melbourne International Coffee Expo.

 Held at the Melbourne Convention and Exhibition Centre, the three-day coffee expo presents an enlightening period for coffee lovers and industry players.
 Since it is open to both the public and professional traders, the expo is known to attract visitors worldwide.

-From the beginning, MICE was created as Australia’s first and only coffee-dedicated trade show; a time for the coffee industry in Australia to come together in one place, at one time.
+From the beginning, MICE was created as Australia’s first and only coffee-dedicated trade show.
+It is a time for the coffee industry in Australia to come together in one place, at one time.
 As an annual event, it also provides an anchor point for international guests to connect with new and existing Australian customers.

 MICE connects café owners, roasters, equipment manufacturers, service suppliers and more to facilitate real business opportunities.